RavinSG/obsidian-cyber/Security operations Centre.md

 aliases:
   - SOC
 ---
-A security operations centre (**SOC**) is an organisational unit dedicated to monitoring networks, systems, and devices for security threats or attacks.
+A [[Security Operations]] centre (**SOC**) is an organisational unit dedicated to monitoring networks, systems, and devices for security threats or attacks.
 Structurally, a SOC (usually pronounced "sock") often *exists as its own separate unit or within a [[Computer Security Incident Response Teams|CSIRT]]*.
 You may be familiar with the term blue team, which refers to the security professionals who are responsible for defending against all security threats and attacks at an organization.
 A SOC is involved in various types of blue team activities, such as network monitoring, analysis, and response to incidents.

 ![[SOC.png]]